 Most importantly, you know they want it.

 There are a lot of people just booking calls willy-nilly without first getting information from their prospects.
-They may even hire a company like mine (Close More Sales) to close their leads for them.
+They may even hire a company to close leads for them.

 But without proper lead qualification, they end up wasting a lot of money.